huytq000605/Notes/Networking/TCP&IP 3way handshake.md

 2. If the server has open ports that can accept and initiate new connections, it’ll respond with an ACKnowledgment of the SYN packet using a SYN/ACK packet.
 3. The client will receive the SYN/ACK packet from the server and will acknowledge it by sending an ACK packet.
 Then a TCP connection is established for data transmission!

+# Close connection
+## Can be 4way of 3way

+1. Send FIN
+2. Send ACK back && FIN (can be 2 steps)
+3. Send ACK